Rohannorden2121/FungiMap/demo/MODEL_TEST.md

-# FungiMap Model Test - Plain Language Summary
+# FungiMap Model Test

-## What Was Tested

-We tested FungiMap's ability to identify and classify fungal species in environmental DNA samples from three different ecosystems:
+FungiMap's ability to identify and classify fungal species in environmental DNA samples from three different ecosystems:

 1. **Forest Soil** - DNA extracted from temperate forest floor
 2. **Marine Sediment** - Coastal water and sediment samples
 3. **Agricultural Soil** - Farmland soil samples

-Each sample contained thousands of DNA sequences from various microorganisms, and our goal was to specifically identify the fungal species present.
+Each sample contained thousands of DNA sequences from various microorganisms.
+Goal: specifically identify the fungal species present.

 ## How the Test Works